PrashantAcharya0/DSAP/README.md

 ## Project Overview

-This project is part of the DSAP lab, where three lab experiments were conducted to explore various aspects of digital signal processing using MATLAB.
-Each lab focuses on a different objective, ranging from familiarizing with basic plotting techniques to analyzing discrete-time signals and performing signal operations like convolution and autocorrelation.
+This project is part of the DSAP lab, where four lab experiments were conducted to explore various aspects of digital signal processing using MATLAB.
+Each lab focuses on a different objective, ranging from familiarizing with basic plotting techniques to analyzing discrete-time signals and performing signal operations like convolution, autocorrelation, and Fourier transforms.

 ## Lab Objectives